The Best Parks for Renters to Stroll in San Antonio

 Brackenridge Park

-Brackenridge Park has a rich history, originally established in 1899 and delighting San Antonio residents and tourists ever since.
+Brackenridge Park has a rich history, originally established in 1899 and delighting San Antonio renters and tourists ever since.
 A true oasis in the heart of the city, this lush park benefits from an ideal location, as well as 343 acres of fishing, golf, picnic areas, playgrounds, museums and a Japanese tea garden.
 Here, there’s zero chance of getting bored in such a well-developed park that combines the best parts of nature with visitors’ favorite entertainment activities.

 San Antonio Missions National Historic Park